Aleph

 │ Each addressed member runs with the team strategy + live kanban

 │ welded in.
-Bounded by MAX_CHAIN_DEPTH / MAX_FANOUT_WIDTH /
+Bounded by the three gates:

 └─④ Event fan-out

-Each member reply is emitted as team.<id>.message and persisted
+Each member reply is published as team.<id>.message (via

 Leader review re-dispatch